alphagov/government-service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 * sprint planning and the use of walls to make shared priorities visible

 * retrospectives to continually inspect and improve the work teams do together

-##Technology talks

-GDS technical architects will give a series of short talks and Q&A sessions about important aspects of choosing and managing technology for digital services.

 #Request a place